hicsail/origins-education-reform/README.md

         Make absolutely sure that the CSV file is UTF-8 encoded, or the script will fail.
 If you do not know which encoding your CSV file uses, then open it with Notepad++ or SublimeText (or some text editor that lets you change encodings) and switch the encoding of the file to UTF-8.

+8.
+* `` TopicModeler.py ``

+    Produces Topic Models (LDA or LSI) for a corpora of text.

+    * `` -i input_directory_file_path ``

+        Input directory, required.
+The directory structure must have a top level directory which is this filepath, within which are subdirectories corresponding to different corpora you'd like to build topic models for.
+If your input argument is the output of SentBuilder.py, then don't worry about this, as it's already in the required format.

+    * `` -txt output_text_file_path ``

+        This script outputs a text file with the topics listed, this is the filepath to it.

+    * `` -lda `` or `` -lsi ``

+        These are the two topic modeling algorithms available.
+Pick one or the either, but not both.

+    * `` -y "year1 year2 inc" `` or `` -p -y "period1 period2 period3 .... periodn" ``

+        The topics are organized in terms of periods of years.
+This argument functions identically to it's corresponding arguments in SentAnalysis.py.

+    * `` -lang "language" ``

+        Which language your corpus is in.
+Currently we're just doing English and Danish.

+    * `` -ignore path_to_ignore_file ``

+        (Optional) Path to a Json file with a list of words to ignore when building the topic models (he, her, is, etc.).

+    * `` -num_topics "integer" ``

+        (Optional) Number of topics you'd like the algorithm to search for.
+Default is 10.

+    * `` -num_words "integer" ``

+        (Optional) Number of words you'd like to print out along with each topic.
+Default is 10.

+    * `` -passes "integer" ``

+        (Optional) Number of passes over the data set that you'd like the algorithm to make.
+Default is 1, higher numbers are more interesting but take more time.

+    * `` -weights ``

+        (Optional) Each word within each topic is associated with a certain 'weight' which is a decimal (<1) that reflects the general importance of that word within the topic.
+This argument tells the script to display those weights in the printout.

+    * `` -include_keys ``

+        (Optional) If you're using output of SentBuilder.py, then every document in your corpus has a certain keyword in it.
+This obviously leads every topic generated by the model to include that keyword in it, which isn't interesting.
+This argument filters the keys out of the model.

+    * `` -seed "integer" ``

+        (Optional) Gensim allows you to seed the model with a Numpy RandomState object, which is supposed to make it behave more deterministically.
+If you'd like to try that out then use this argument; the seed can be any integer.

 ### Rsync Instructions: